The Canadian Transcontinental

 Week 3 - Nipigon ON to Tobermory, ON

 Stage Three - Tobermory Ontario to North Sydney, Nova Scotia.
 22 days of riding averaging 109 km (68 miles) a day.
 Highlights include the Georgian Bay, Lake on the Mountain, Ottawa, Quebec City, Prince Edward Island, and Cape Breton.
 We follow the coast of the Georgian Bay through cottage country into the nations capital of Ottawa and then follow the Ottawa and St. Lawrence Rivers into the Maritimes.
 After a few days of lobster rolls and an overnight in PEI we make our way to the Atlantic coast and the conclusion of this bucket list tour.
 From here riders can choose to continue to Newfoundland via ferry and ride one day to the eastern end of the Trans-Canada Highway.
+Registration opens on June 1, 2027.

 Week 1 - Tobermory ON to Ottawa, ON